-The Adult Life Committee is made up of parents whose children have already transitioned or those who have knowledge in transitioning into adulthood, developed/researched resources and strategies that will help families achieve successful outcomes.
+The Adult Life Committee is made up of parents whose children have already transitioned or those who have knowledge of transitioning into adulthood, developed/researched resources and strategies that will help families achieve successful outcomes.
 They identified the aspects that are most critical and gained a better understanding of the various transition aspects as they are anticipated and/or experienced by Dupers and their Families.

 Tips from the Adult Life Committee

 - Start looking in your communities for transition programs around age 15/16.
 (Adult living, day programs, rec programs)